droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > If grappled, restrained, or attacked, Rahadin first commands them to “cease their foolishness," noting that “in the spirit of the night’s mercy, and in light of their foreign nature," he is not unwilling to overlook their disobedience on this single occasion.
 If the interfering player continues their interference, Rahadin swiftly and efficiently dispatches them.
 >
-> Once an interfering player has been knocked unconscious, Rahadin uses the pommel of his saber to slam their wrist, knee, or ribs, temporarily causing that player to gain the effects of one of the following <span class="citation">Lingering Injuries (<em>Dungeon Master’s Guide</em>, p.
-272)</span>: **Lose an Arm or Hand**, **Lose a Foot or Leg**, or **Internal Injury**.
+> Once an interfering player has been knocked unconscious, Rahadin uses the pommel of his saber to slam their wrist, knee, or ribs, temporarily causing that player to gain the effects of one of the following [Missing Limbs and Mobility](https://2e.aonprd.com/Rules.aspx?ID=2529): **Lose an Arm or Hand** or **Lose a Foot or Leg**.
 This injury lasts until the player has completed two long rests.
+If you think it would be interesting enough, consider removing the limb entirely.
+Then players will have to find a way to get a prosthetic.

 <div class="statblock">
 <h2>Rahadin, Castle Chamberlain</h2>